-A general survey of the major world religions and American cults, with a focus on Islam, Anamism, Hinduism, Buddhism, Jehovah's Witnesses, and Mormons.
-The course examines basic concepts in these religions and is designed to help students understand the basic beliefs in order to contextualize the message of the gospel in appropriate forms and lead followers of these religions to faith in Jesus Christ.
+A general survey of the major world religions and American cults.
+The course examines basic concepts in world religions and is designed to help students understand the basic beliefs in order to contextualize the message of the gospel in appropriate forms and lead followers of these religions to faith in Christ.